jolewen/AWS_grocery/README.md

 * POSTGRES_PORT
 * POSTGRES_USER
 * POSTGRES_PWD

-Also ensure to replace the VPC & subnet ids as well as the aws-region with the appropriate ones from your AWS account.
+Also, make sure to replace the VPC & subnet ids as well as the aws-region with the appropriate ones from your AWS account.
+In addition, uncomment the var.db_username and var.db_password variable usage in [the RDS definition](./terraform/rds.tf).

+Finally, you should be good to go! 🚀

 ## Architecture Diagram
 ![Architecture Diagram.png](docs/Architecture%20Diagram.png)